robert-westenberger/knowledgebase/sicp-js-exercises.md

     return "done";
 }
 ```
 * Message-passing - Data objects receive messages that contain name of operation to be performed on the data.
+New data types need a new dispatch procedure that implements all of the operations.
+When a new operation is added each data type must alter its own dispatch procedure to dispatch on and perform the new operation.
 ```
 function make_from_real_imag(x, y) {
     function dispatch(op) {